piyush2896/Investigate-a-dataset/README.md

 5. Jupyter

 ## Usage
-Run Analysis+of+titanic+Dataset.html in chrome of firefox to see the ipynb notebook if you do not have jupyter installed.
+Run Analysis+of+titanic+Dataset.html in chrome or firefox to see the ipynb notebook if you do not have jupyter installed.